Gordi42/fridom/docs/source/tutorials/using_models/model_output.rst

 FRIDOM's modular design allows you to add multiple diagnostic modules.
-For example, you can use multiple |NetCDFWriter| instances to save different field variables at different intervals into separate files.
+For example, you can use multiple |NetCDFWriter| instances to save different scalar fields at different intervals into separate files.

 Summary